vmware/differential-datalog/doc/language_reference/language_reference.md

 or one of its other imports.
 The second form creates a local alias for the imported module, making its declarations accessible via dot notation: `alias.name`.

+The DDlog compiler resolves imports by searching all known *library directories* for the imported module.
+By default, the directory where the main module (specified via the `-i` command-line switch) is located is searched.
+The user can specify additional library paths via the `-L` switch to the compiler.
+The compiler converts each import path to a file path by replacing `.` with `/` and adding the `.dl` extension and checks for a file with the given path under each library directory.
+For example, `import lib_name.mod_name` is converted to `lib_name/mod_name.dl`.

 ## Types

 Type definition introduces a new user-defined type, optionally